-Galician-style cod with cachelos is one of those dishes that define Galicia's culinary identity.
-Simple in appearance, yet deep in flavor, it combines three elements that are already extraordinary on their own: well-desalted cod, skin-on boiled potatoes (the famous cachelos), and a paprika, garlic, and extra virgin olive oil ajada that bathes everything in an intense and irresistible red.
+Galician-style cod with "cachelos" is one of those dishes that define Galicia's culinary identity.
+Simple in appearance, but profound in flavor, it combines three elements that are already extraordinary individually: well-desalted cod, potatoes boiled with their skin (the famous "cachelos"), and a paprika, garlic, and extra virgin olive oil sauce that bathes everything in an intense and irresistible red.

-It's not a dish that requires haute cuisine techniques, but it does demand quality ingredients and respect for timing.
+It's not a dish that requires high-cuisine technique, but it does demand quality ingredients and respect for timing.
 Poorly desalted cod, overcooked potatoes, or burnt paprika can ruin what should be a memorable gastronomic experience.
 Precisely for this reason, in this article, we'll tell you everything you need to know: from the Galician tradition behind the dish to a detailed step-by-step guide to make it perfect at home.

-If you're looking for an authentic, complete, and no-shortcut Galician-style cod recipe, you're in the right place.
+If you're looking for an authentic, complete, and no-shortcuts Galician-style cod recipe, you've come to the right place.

 Origin and tradition of Galician-style cod

 Cod arrived in Galicia long before modern trade routes existed.
-As early as the Middle Ages, Basque and Galician fishermen worked the fishing grounds of Newfoundland and Norway, bringing with them a product that, once salted and dried, could be preserved for months.
-For an Atlantic region with a strong Catholic tradition and numerous days of abstinence from meat, salted cod became a pillar of the diet.
+Already in the Middle Ages, Basque and Galician fishermen worked the fishing grounds of Newfoundland and Norway, bringing with them a product that, once salted and dried, could be preserved for months.
+For an Atlantic region with a strong Catholic tradition and numerous days of meat abstinence, salted cod became a dietary staple.

-The Galician-style cod recipe arose from this practical necessity: to use a preserved product with what the land offered.
-Potatoes (introduced in Galicia in the 18th century), olive oil, garlic, and paprika—brought from America and enthusiastically adopted on the peninsula—formed the base of a dish that has survived centuries without needing any reinvention.
+The Galician-style cod recipe arose from this practical necessity: to make the most of a preserved product using what the land offered.
+Potatoes (introduced in Galicia in the 18th century), olive oil, garlic, and paprika — brought from America and enthusiastically adopted on the peninsula — formed the basis of a dish that has survived centuries without needing any reinvention.

-Today it is served in all pulperías (octopus taverns) and traditional restaurants in Galicia, but also in homes throughout Spain.
-It is a dish for discreet celebrations: it appears during Lent, Holy Week, at family winter dinners, and whenever something comforting and soulful is desired.
-If you're interested in learning about the differences between the various types of cod you can use, consult our complete guide to cod types.
+Today it is served in all traditional "pulperías" (octopus restaurants) and restaurants in Galicia, as well as in homes throughout Spain.
+It's a dish for quiet celebrations: it appears during Lent, Easter, winter family dinners, and whenever something comforting and soulful is desired.
+If you're interested in knowing the differences between the types of cod you can use, check out our complete guide to cod types.

-In Galicia, cachelos are a side dish with their own identity.
-Locally grown potatoes are used—preferably the Kennebec variety, with white, floury flesh and a texture that absorbs the ajada like a sponge.
-They are boiled whole or cut in half (depending on size), always with the skin on, and served hot.
+In Galicia, "cachelos" are a side dish with their own identity.
+Locally grown potatoes are used — preferably the Kennebec variety, with white, floury flesh and that texture that absorbs the "ajada" like a sponge.
+They are boiled whole or cut in half (depending on size), always with their skin, and served hot.

 - Choose potatoes of similar size so they cook evenly.

-- Put them in cold, salted water and bring to a boil; never add them to boiling water.
+- Put them in cold, salted water and bring to a boil; never put them in boiling water.

 - They are ready when a knife passes through them without resistance but without breaking (about 20-25 minutes depending on size).